unawaretub86/rest-scaffolding/README.md

 ## Running Linter

-Once you finish your commit you can run ```make lint``` it will run a linter and you can be sure about your good code ₊˚ʚ ₊˚✧ ﾟ.
+Once you finish your commit you can run ```make lint``` it will run a linter and you can be sure about your good code :wink:

 ## .github folder